Peter Frankopan: Writing career

 Frankopan's first book of history, The First Crusade: The Call from the East, was published in 2012.
-The book received a five-star review from Nicholas Shakespeare in The Telegraph.
-He called it a "persuasive and bracing work" and said: "Peter Frankopan is not yet well known, but he deserves to be."
+The book received a five-star review in the Daily Telegraph from Nicholas Shakespeare, who called it a "persuasive and bracing work" and said: "Peter Frankopan is not yet well known, but he deserves to be."
 Michael Dirda, in The Washington Post, praised this "carefully researched book."
 Thomas F. Madden, specialist on the Crusades, seems more critical:

 There are today so many histories of the First Crusade jostling for shelf space that new authors are forced to find ways to differentiate theirs from all of the others.
 In some cases this has led to genuinely innovative approaches; in others, rather awkward attempts at novelty have resulted.
 This is one of the latter.

 In 2015, Frankopan's book The Silk Roads: A New History of the World was published.
 Writing in the Telegraph, Bettany Hughes praised it as a "charismatic and essential book", while Anthony Sattin, writing in The Guardian, called it "ambitious" and "full of insight but let down by factual errors".
 Frankopan's follow-up book, The New Silk Roads: The Present and Future of the World (Bloomsbury Publishing), was published in 2018.

 In March 2023, Bloomsbury published Frankopan's The Earth Transformed: An Untold History, described as a history of the world, written from a fundamentally environmental perspective.
 It was reviewed in The New York Review of Books by Christopher de Bellaigue.

-He was elected a Fellow of the Royal Society of Literature in 2020.
+Frankopan was elected a Fellow of the Royal Society of Literature in 2020.

 Hotels

-In 2002, Frankopan and his wife Jessica opened Cowley Manor, a boutique hotel and spa on a historic estate in the Cotswolds.
+In 2002, Frankopan and his wife Jessica opened Cowley Manor, a boutique hotel and spa on an historic estate in the Cotswolds.
 They have since expanded their hotel chain, which they named A Curious Group of Hotels, to include the Portobello Hotel in London, Canal House in Amsterdam and L'Hotel Paris in Paris.
 The restaurant in L'Hotel Paris has been awarded a Michelin star.

+Honours and awards

+Frankopan is an elected fellow of the Royal Historical Society, the Royal Asiatic Society, the Royal Society of Literature, the Royal Society of Arts, the Royal Geographical Society and the Royal Anthropological Institute.
+He is also president of the Royal Society for Asian Affairs.

+In 2019, Prospect magazine listed Frankopan as one of the world's top 50 thinkers.
+He has chaired the panel of judges for numerous literary prizes, including the Anglo-Hellenic League's Runciman Award (2019–23); the Royal Society of Literature's Ondaatje Prize (2020); the Cundill History Prize (2020); and the Orwell Prize (2024).

+Frankopan has held visiting fellowships at Harvard and Princeton universities.
+In 2017, he held the Scaliger visiting professorship at Leiden University.
+He is a member of the advisory board of the Sevgi Gönül Center for Byzantine Studies at Koç University in Istanbul.